Michael Nutter: Other educational programs and initiatives

 In June 2011, Nutter signed the Education Accountability Agreement to formalize a request for improved Information sharing and coordination between the city, Commonwealth and the School District of Philadelphia.
 Through the agreement, the City required the School District of Philadelphia to make data public on various expenditures, placed executive advisers from the state and city inside the School District of Philadelphia and required the School District of Philadelphia to develop and implement a Five-Year Plan.

 The Mayor's Returning to Learning Partnership allows City employees to pursue a college education by taking advantage of the tuition discount program offered by 13 area colleges and universities.
 Employees receive a 25% discount on tuition for each course for which they enroll and in some cases may also receive a full or partial scholarship to attend select institutions.
 The program is now housed in the city's "Center of Excellence".

 Other initiatives

 Philly311

-In December 2008, Mayor Nutter launched the City of Philadelphia's first 311 service.
+In December 2008, Nutter launched the City of Philadelphia's first 311 service.
 Philly311 was implemented to provide the public with access to all city services and information.
 Residents can connect with Philly311 by telephone, email, mail, a walk-in center or through the Philly Mobile App.
 Philly311 has also extended its service through various social media channels.
 Since the beginning of 2012, Philly311 has seen a 360% increase in its social media followers.